Information Technology (IT)

 - All systems shall have a system manager who supports the system owner as required, and ensures that necessary support, change, control and training processes are in place.

 - Provider management shall follow general rules in accordance with service provider management principles.

 - We shall ensure efficient provisioning and distribution of data.

 - Management of data shall be prioritised according to business value and materiality.

 - Data and information elements shall be defined and classified in a central repository.

 Service request, incident and problem management

-- NBIM shall have timely and effective processes to handle incidents and service requests.
+- NBIM shall have timely and effective processes to handle incidents, problems and service requests.

 - Root cause analysis shall be done for high impact incidents.

 - IT security and business continuity controls and procedures shall be in place to ensure information security risk related to information, IT systems and IT infrastructure is within acceptable levels.